 As I’m writing this, my thoughts are drifting back into my vacation.
 I can feel the sun beaming down on me and a smile comes to my face.
 Hawaii was a breathtaking vacation in paradise.
 The weather was perfect!
-Out of our 9 nights, it rained only 1 day.
-The weather said 80 degrees each day, but it felt like 85.
-We left the cold New Jersey weather of 30 degrees and went into summer temperatures filled with air-conditioned homes and tropical flowers.
+Out of 9 nights, it rained for only 1 day.
+The weather said 80 degrees each day, but it felt hotter.
+We left the New Jersey weather of 30 degrees and went into summer temperatures filled with air-conditioned homes and tropical flowers surrounding your every step.

 After two planes and a four-hour layover, we finally landed in Honolulu.
-We spent nearly a whole day traveling and with the 5 hour time difference we were exhausted.
+We spent an entire day traveling and with the 5-hour time difference we were exhausted.
 We left home at 4:30 am and arrived at 7 pm in Honolulu.
-By that time we wanted to eat and go to bed.
-We were on east coast time and it was really 12 am for us.
-It was hard adjusting to the time change.
-Even harder when we came back home.

 When to Purchase Airfare

 The number one rule is never to wait until the last minute to purchase airfare.
 We purchased our plane tickets late in October, the prices had skyrocketed by an additional $400 from the prices earlier in the year.
 My daughter planned for us to stay at a hotel where all the military families stayed for a fraction of the cost.
 Again, we were too late and all the rooms were booked.
 I should have known coming in December was a destination vacation spot for most people.